AdaCore/spark2014/docs/lrm/source/packages.rst

    This is important for tagged type declarations.

-   [This example is in |SPARK|, but would not be without the Elaborate_Body pragma (because of the notional calls associated with the tagged type declaration).
+   [This example is in |SPARK|, but would not be without the Elaborate_Body pragma (because of the tagged type rule).

    .. code-block:: ada